NethServer/nethsecurity/packages/ns-storage/README.md

 - erasing all partitions and existing data on the device
 - creating a single partition with EXT4 filesystem
-- mounting the storage at `/mnt/extra`
+- mounting the storage at `/mnt/data`

 Then, the system will be reconfigure as follow:

-- rsyslog will write logs also inside `/mnt/extra/logs/messages` file
+- rsyslog will write logs also inside `/mnt/data/logs/messages` file
-- logrotate will rotate `/mnt/extra/logs/messages` once a week (see `/etc/logrotate/extra.conf` for more info)
+- logrotate will rotate `/mnt/data/logs/messages` once a week (see `/etc/logrotate/data.conf` for more info)

-## Remove the extra storage
+## Remove the data storage

-To remove the extra storage and restore only in-memory log retention, execute:
+To remove the data storage and restore only in-memory log retention, execute:
 ```
 remove-storage
 ```